 Taken from a rare 35mm theatrical print, OVER 18 is perpetually grainy, with a few print jumps and high levels of dirt and speckling.
 It looks as good as it ever will, though, and the mono sound, recorded quite badly live on-set, is serviceable.

 For more wild teenage gals and their sexy shenanigans, dip into the trailer collection on-hand!
 The ALLEY TRAMP trailer does a great job highlighting the infrequent sex scenes and kicks off with Julie Ames’ screeching breakdown!
 THE ALL-AMERICAN GIRL remains the sexiest softcore exploitation film ever made, starring the luscious Peggy Church (who only made a few films) as Debbie, a high school vixen who spends her summer discovering her sexuality.
 Another film screaming for a DVD release!
 The score is beautiful, Manuel Conde’s cinematography professional and scorching, and Peggy’s ventures into masturbation, fellatio, lesbianism, and kink would never be topped.
 GIRL IN TROUBLE was the first film from Brandon Chase, later the man behind distributor Group 1, shot in 1963 in New Orleans.
 This wonderful good-girl-gone-bad cult classic is on DVD.
 LOLA’S MISTAKE is aka BLACK REBELS aka THIS REBEL BREED, a superb juvenile delinquent film, WEST SIDE STORY meets BLACKBOARD JUNGLE, starring Rita Moreno as a feisty Hispanic high school student caught between a race war between Hispanic, white, and black gangs on an inner-city campus.
 This is on DVD in two versions, the original THIS REBEL BREED version (strongly recommended) and Something Weird’s BLACK REBELS version (paired with the equally excellent MURDER IN MISSISSIPPI).
 MONIQUE MY LOVE is a New York nudie from the late 60s; the trailer is narrated by the same woman responsible for the voice of Lola Lust in MEET THE SEX and THE FILTH SHOP.
 The large-breasted star of the film is a quite striking beauty, but you will only recognize Warhol starlet Geri Miller (pre-boob job) go-go dancing in front of a mirror.
 A SWEET SICKNESS is another pretty disappointing look at an innocent girl corrupted by the skinflick industry, but it gets bonus points for starring Russ Meyer sexpot Vincene Wallace (alas the redhead is photographed here in black-and-white).
 This was a pick-up for Dave Friedman’s Film Ventures, and it’s obvious it didn’t have his blessing in terms of production values.
 The poster is great, though.
-TEENAGE TRAMP is a 70s drive-in flick from Anton Holden, responsible for the masterpiece AROUSED, and while it features some impressive photography, it’s just not very good.
+TEENAGE TRAMP is a 70s drive-in flick from Anton Holden, responsible for the masterpiece AROUSED, and while it features some impressive photography, it’s just not very good (by jason charap).
 Holden definitely worked best in the roughie genre.
 You should recognize star Alisha Fontaine as the “Alice in Wonderland”-type heroine of the very bizarre FRENCH QUARTER.
 Holden now lives in Los Angeles, working in the stage.
 TEASER is a great 1973 softcore flick with Becky Sharpe as a rape victim taken in by a couple who in reality have more torment in store for her.
 With Sandy Dempsey as a topless waitress, Rene Bond as Becky’s lesbian savior, Ric Lutze as Becky’s rapist, John Paul Jones as Becky’s boyfriend, and bisexual Carl Lish and exotic Kathy Hilton as party guests.
 The quite sick Walt Davis (writer of SEX PSYCHO and EVIL COME, EVIL GO) wrote the script and did the art direction, while Manuel Conde produced.
 Available on DVD with another great Rene Bond film, FRANKIE AND JOHNNIE WERE LOVERS.

 Where the disc excels is in the short subjects department!
 In addition to the usual Peepland nudie cutie content (in this case, a short called “Smoke Rings”), we get two corny classroom education shorts, much more valuable and entertaining!
 In “Toward Emotional Maturity”, Sally grows from being a child to a full-fledged woman…well, almost.
 At least she learns to not make quick decisions and condition her emotions in a mature manner.
 She drags her dog home in a jealous rage after seeing her beau Hank driving with a girl (who turns out to be his sister), wants to kill another girl in fencing class (!!), and witnesses her senior class throw stones and riot outside a teacher’s house.
 Wild stuff!
 “Teenage Diary” is even better, a color Christian propaganda short geared to scare teenagers out of their sinful ways, and featuring a complete cast and crew credits sequence!
 Penny is a beautiful teenage girl going to the senior dance with Brad, a good Christian boy.
 For some reason, the high school dance takes place at a garish tiki bar (?!) with Duane Eddy-style guitar music and an exotic floorshow.
 At home, Penny’s dad goes to the bar and leaves her mom pining by the fireplace.
 Penny and Brad cavort by the ocean until drunk Dad shows up to pummel Brad for being forward with his daughter.
 The two young lovers find sympathy with Brad’s parents, but Penny’s dysfunctional family forbids her from socializing with her true love, leading her to go to Mexico with a hothead in a convertible, get drunk, and get into a fight with the folks!
 All these issues contribute to Penny’s eventual suicide attempt before she is saved by her local pastor and the scripture.
 This is a very stylish little short subject, with accomplished cinematography, atmospheric gel lighting, and surprisingly good performances, especially from Vonda Van Dyke as Penny (a future Miss America 1965 who later released a Christian inspirational album in 1972 and now currently resides in Laguna Beach).
 Director Russ Doughten would later produce and act in the predecessors to the LEFT BEHIND series, A THIEF IN THE NIGHT, A DISTANT HUNDER, and IMAGE OF THE BEAST.
 (Casey Scott)